efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 only a theoretical stance, but it was truly a matter of existential need.
-I believe he could not live in contradiction with its own views, and after offering the world what he considered his most valuable work, he felt like a tree that has given its best fruits draining his life of any value.
+I believe he could not live in contradiction with its own views, and after offering the world what he considered his most valuable work, he felt like a tree that has given its best fruits draining his life of any meaning.
 The logical consequence demanded coherence between thoughts and actions.
 It wasn't an act of despair, but his last philosophical gesture, an intellectual exercise of self-redemption.
 His case is perhaps, as Sandra Baquedano Jer maintains, one of the few deaths